sujoyrc/hindustani_raga_dataset_processing/README.md

    ./extract_audio.sh
    ./process_audio.sh
    ```
-   The extract_audio.sh code downloads one sample recording.
-This repository has corresponding output files for this recording.

    Ensure the .sh files have execute (+x) permission for user in question.

-   The output of this process will create the pitch contours.
+   The output of this process will create the pitch contours at 10 ms intervals.
 Unvoiced segments less than 400 ms are interpolated by a linear interpolation.

-   This data is created separately for each recording.
-The data is sampled at 10ms intervals.
+   There will be a separate output csv file for each recording present in 00_data/00_orig_video

 8. Run the following